 Had you left that money in there, in 5 years it could have grown to $65,303.63.

-If you have a higher interest rate of say, 18-20%, it may make more mathematical sense to pull from your 401k for the debt.
+If you have a higher rate of say, 18-20%, it may make more mathematical sense to borrow against your 401k to pay off the debt.
 At 20%, you would have paid $23,585 in interest.
-With these high interest rates, the table may begin to shift and make more mathematical sense to pay for your debts from your 401k.
+With these high rates, the table begins to shift and make more mathematical sense to pay off your debts from your 401k account.

-Before you make this decision, there are a few other scenarios we need to look at that may be a better option.
-In addition, I would strongly suggest that the psychological and lifestyle problems associated with paying off this debt from retirement, still outweigh any mathematical positive.
+However, before you make this decision, there are a few other scenarios we need to look at that may be a better option.
+Also, I would strongly suggest that the psychological and lifestyle problems associated with paying off this debt from retirement, still outweigh any mathematical positive.

 According to The Debt Payoff Playbook, retirement contributions should be paused until you tackle your debts.
 There are several reasons for this sequence.
 By forcing yourself to change your lifestyle and spending habits, you will be able to tackle your debts quickly.